diamondjones2019/Credit-Data/README.md

 # JupyterNotebooks
-Learning to collect, clean and analyze open datasets in Kaggle using Jupyter Notebooks
+Understanding various topics data to create a visual story in Python using matplotlib, array, etc